gabrielbazan/lycheepy/README.md

 # LycheePy

-Lychee is a distributed, easy to scale, processing server of geo-spatial data.
+_LycheePy_ is a distributed, easy to scale, processing server of geo-spatial data.

 It allows you to:
- * Publish pre-defined processing chains through a WPS interface.
+ * Publish pre-defined processing chains through a _WPS_ interface.
 By doing so, users are abstracted about the chains complexity, because they do not have to build them each time they want to chain processes.
 From the consumer users perspective, a chain is just another process.
- * Automatize geo-spatial data publication through repositories, such as GeoServer, FTP servers, or any other kind of repository.
+ * Automatize geo-spatial data publication through repositories, such as _GeoServer_, _FTP_ servers, or any other kind of repository.
  * Easily scale.
-LycheePy is a distributed system.
-Worker nodes are the ones which provide the processing capabilities and execute processes, and you can add or remove as many you require.
+LycheePy is a distributed system. _Worker_ nodes are the ones which provide the processing capabilities and execute processes, and you can add or remove as many you require.
 Also, LycheePy will concurrently execute processes when it is applicable to the chain's topology.

 ## Architecture